SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Minion hits against the target heal the most injured minion
   * Long cooldown
   * This ability will help the Soul Binder to sustain minions in difficult boss fights

-### Tier 3: Minion Master (weak idea - need something better for making minions interactive) (WIP)
-* Gains more control over minions
-* An ability to teleport minions to the cursor
-* An toggle ability that keeps minions near the player.
-This can be used to allow grounded ranged minions to be used in the air (e.g., tiki) or to keep minions together when moving.
-* An ability that actively commands minions... possibly by throwing them at your enemies.
-This ability would have a per-minion cooldown.
-Perhaps the ability would select the minion nearest the cursor and then throw them in the direction that you move the mouse?
-The goal of the ability would be to have more control over which enemies are being dealt damage and to offer a new way of dealing minion damage.
-While a minion is being thrown, it would not be attacking normally.
-Minions with collision damage would lose this while being thrown to prevent dealing both hits.
-Distance travelled could increase the damage.
-* If possible, these abilities will affect sentries

-### Tier 3: Sentry Class?? (might not be made)
-* Passive (or toggle) to allow sentries to be placed in the air
-* Ability that spawns several sentries in a vertical line that attack for a few seconds before disappearing.
-The sentry placed could be from whichever sentry weapon you held most recently.

-### Tier 3: Maybe a spirit/necromancer class?

 # Trickery
 ### Tier 2: Rogue